MattPinder/MastersProject/README.md

 ## To do
 Extract the reads from S_marinoi_raw_reads which hit the end 81mer, and see where they start/end - align them?
 * Find out why they don't appear to hit the section at the start of the repeat...

+# 3 July 2017

+## Mitochondrion

+Use fp.py to grep the best hits to the reverse sequence

+(* Sequences flanking repeat region (search term for preassembled reads?)
+48 ----- 81
+  * TTCCCCTTATATTATGATCAAAATTTGAAAAAAGGAAAAAACACTATT ---------- AATAGAGCCTTATGTTATAAGGGTTTGTGTCATAATGCATTACATGTTCCTGAATCCTAGATTAAACTATACCGAGAAAAA
+  * TTTTTCTCGGTATAGTTTAATCTAGGATTCAGGAACATGTAATGCATTATGACACAAACCCTTATAACATAAGGCTCTATT ---------- AATAGTGTTTTTTCCTTTTTTCAAATTTTGATCATAATATAAGGGGAA
+    * Need better flanking region than the 48mer...
+     * 70bp a little upstream
+     * CCGGCCCGGTTCCCGGCCCGGTTCCCGGCCCGGTTCCCGGCCCGGTTCCCGGCCCGGTTCCCGGCCCGGT
+     * Still nothing...)

+* No good alignment; check whether the sequences span the repeat region

+* Two sequences seem to span the repeat region, albeit with different numbers of repeats
+  * ~108 repeats found in m160810_080809_42203_c101084512550000001823238903091755_s1_p0/93737/11172_21805
+  * ~103 repeats found in m160907_093109_42203_c101088662550000001823265803091707_s1_p0/59477/0_17561

+* Check results of Upstream_Test

+## Sphingo

+Check NCBI consistency checker re: SphFlaSMR4y